 Brad Main, Ph.D., post-doctoral fellow, has a background in arthropod genomics and transcriptomics.
 He is passionate about understanding adaptation and speciation and the genetic basis of insecticide resistance, host preference, and vector competence in mosquitoes.
 Brad spent 2017 exploring whether and why distinct genetic populations of Aedes aegypti vary in their ability to become infected by and transmit Zika virus.
 He is still working with the larger DART group, now on mosquito genetics projects.

-Kelly Symmes, BS., is a DVM student at UC Davis interested in zoonoses and public health.
-She is pursuing doctoral work in virology at Yale University after she obtains her DVM in May 2018.
+Kelly Symmes, BS., joined our team as a DVM student interested in zoonoses and public health.
+She graduated with her DVM in May 2018 and is currently pursuing doctoral work in virology at Yale University.
 Kelly worked in the laboratory sequencing West Nile and St. Louis encephalitis viruses in California and performing phylogenetic analyses to infer genetic relatedness and origins of circulating viruses.

 Cody Steiner B.S. obtained his bachelor’s degree in in Microbiology, Immunology, and Molecular Genetics from UCLA and joined the UC Davis Epidemiology Graduate Group.
 He earned a M.S. degree in 2018.
 His project focused on improving arbovirus surveillance in California by applying molecular diagnostics to novel field surveillance methods.